 Recognition error - the key to success

-Of course, no one wants to admit that hemade the wrong choice, but if you stay true to him further, then the subsequent losses can be much higher than the original ones.
-Adults are afraid to seem wasteful and uneconomical not only to other people, but to themselves.
-But when we recognize a mistake, it becomes our past.
-If we deny our wrongness, then we continue to drive in circles.
-There is nothing shameful about recognizing mistakes.
-At least, we show that they are wiser than they were in the past.
+Of course, no one wants to admit thathe made the wrong choice, but if he continues to be faithful to it, the subsequent losses may be much greater than the initial ones.
+Adults are afraid of seeming wasteful and uneconomical not only to others, but also to themselves.
+But when we admit a mistake, it becomes our past.
+If we deny our wrongness, we continue to drive in circles.
+There is nothing shameful in admitting mistakes.
+At least we show that we have become wiser than we were in the past.

-The life of some people is crammed to the eyeballspromises given during ordinary conversations with random people.
-First, you chat with your neighbor about work in the school parents' committee, listen to a colleague who starts a new public campaign, or say yes to a friend who dreams of going to a newly opened restaurant.
-And then - bam!
-And you're on the hook.
-Perhaps this advice sounds trite, but if you accustom yourself to a five-second pause in a conversation before agreeing to something, you will be able to rid yourself of many unwanted promises.
-Before saying: "It sounds good, I agree," ask yourself the question: "How important is it for me?"
-And if you already regret that you agreed to something, find a way to get rid of an unpleasant obligation.
-Apologize and tell the interlocutor that you did not fully understand the whole picture when you made a promise.
+Some people's lives are packed to the brimpromises made during casual conversations with random people.
+First, you chat with your neighbor about your job at the school’s PTA, listen to a coworker start a new social campaign, or agree with a friend about going to a new restaurant.
+And then — bam!
+You’re hooked.
+This advice may sound trite, but if you discipline yourself to pause for at least five seconds in a conversation before agreeing to something, you can save yourself a lot of unwanted promises.
+Before you say, “That sounds good, I’ll take it,” ask yourself, “How important is this to me?”
+And if you’re already regretting agreeing to something, find a way to get out of the unpleasant commitment.
+Apologize and tell the other person you didn’t have the full picture in mind when you made the promise.

 Do not be afraid to skip something

-Fear of missing something important is one of thefactors that prevent us from giving up unpleasant duties.
-To combat fear use reverse testing.
-This is a way to check whether a waiver of some type of activity will lead to negative consequences in your life.
-Has it ever happened that you gave promises to your clients, colleagues, friends or family members that seemed important to you, but which they hardly noticed?
-If you forget about some duties for a few days or weeks, you will check whether it really matters to people from your environment.
-Or do not prepare a cumbersome report once.
-It may take several weeks, and none of the colleagues even mention that he lacks accountability.
-So you will understand that the process can be completely abandoned.
-We feel guilty, telling the familiar people "no" or throwing the project, which agreed.
-In addition, no one likes to break promises.
-Nevertheless, if you want to be successful and happy, you need to learn this.
+Fear of missing out on something important is one offactors that prevent us from giving up unpleasant responsibilities.
+To combat fear, use reverse testing.
+This is a way to check whether giving up an activity will lead to negative consequences in your life.
+Have you ever made promises to your clients, colleagues, friends or family members that seemed important to you, but which they barely noticed?
+By forgetting about a task for a few days or weeks, you will check whether it really matters to the people around you.
+Or, for once, do not prepare another cumbersome report.
+Perhaps, several weeks will pass, and none of your colleagues will even mention that they lack the report.
+This way, you will understand that you can finally give up the process.
+We feel guilty saying “no” to people we know or abandoning a project we agreed to.
+Besides, no one likes to break promises.
+However, if you want to be successful and happy, you need to learn how to do this.